Nebraska Public Media: Television

 Nebraska was one of the first states in the nation to begin the groundwork for educational broadcasting.
 The University of Nebraska successfully applied to have channel 18 in Lincoln allocated for educational use in 1951.

 Meanwhile, broadcasting pioneer John Fetzer purchased Lincoln's two commercial TV stations, KOLN-TV (channel 12) in August 1953 and KFOR-TV (channel 10) in February 1954.
 In order to avoid running afoul of Federal Communications Commission (FCC) ownership regulations and to create a commercial broadcast monopoly for himself in the Lincoln market, Fetzer moved KOLN from its sign-on channel 12 to KFOR's channel 10 and offered to donate the channel 12 license to UNL.
 Since this would allow UNL to use more signal at less cost, the school quickly jumped at this proposal.
 KUON-TV went on the air on November 1, 1954, from KOLN-TV's studios, where the stations had to take turns using studio space; when KOLN was live, KUON had to broadcast a film, and vice versa.
 The station joined the nascent National Educational Television network (which had begun operations in May) upon its sign-on.
 It was operated in trust for UNL until 1956, when the FCC granted the channel 12 license to the school's Board of Regents.
 In 1957, KUON moved to its own studios in the Temple Building on the UNL campus.
 In 1960, the Nebraska Council for Educational Television was created by six school districts in Nebraska.
 By 1961, five VHF and three UHF channels were allocated for educational use in Nebraska—the largest set ever approved for educational use in a single state.
 In 1963, the state legislature, per a committee's recommendation, approved plans for a statewide NETC-controlled educational television network on the model of Alabama Educational Television.
 A deal was quickly reached in which Lincoln's KUON-TV would remain under UNL's ownership, but serve as the new network's flagship.

 In 1965, KLNE-TV in Lexington became the first station in the new state network, followed a month later (October 1965) by KYNE-TV in Omaha.
 The network grew quickly; six stations signed on from 1966 to 1968.
 It began a full seven-day schedule in 1969.
 The Nebraska Educational Telecommunications Center opened in 1972; it is named for Carpenter, a state senator who introduced legislation in 1969 to fund the center, and McBride, NET's founding general manager for 43 years.
 (The KLNE-TV and KLNE-FM transmission tower is on the site of the World War II prisoner-of-war camp, Camp Atlanta, near Holdrege, Nebraska.)
-National Educational Television would be absorbed into the Public Broadcasting Service (PBS) in October 1970, and Nebraska ETV joined the new network.
+National Educational Television would be absorbed into the Public Broadcasting Service (PBS) in October 1970, and the stations joined the new network.